RestComm/Restcomm-Docker/build_and_run_instructions.md

 Maintainer George Vagenas - gvagenas@telestax.com

-Restcomm is binds to the ip address of the host and following ports:
+Restcomm binds to the ip address of the host and following ports:
 - http: 8080
 - sip/udp: 5080
 - sip/tcp: 5080